- Community detention

 - Myanmar/ Burma

-The ruling military junta changed the English language name of the country to The Union of Myanmar in 1989 after pro-democracy protests, and in an attempt to break from the colonial past.
+The British named the country Burma during the colonial period (formerly spelt Burmah).
+In 1989, the ruling military junta changed the English language name of the country to The Union of Myanmar, after pro-democracy protests, and in an attempt to break from the colonial past.

 Sometimes refugees are forced to go back to their homeland against their will by the governments of the countries in which they are seeking asylum.
 When or if involuntary repatriation leads to persecution, it is known as refoulement.